paulgoetze/wikipedia-vandalism-detection/README.md

       - character sequence
       - ...

-* the classifier type and its options and the number of cross validation splits for the classifier evaluation
+C) the classifier type and its options and the number of cross validation splits for the classifier evaluation

     classifier:
       type: Trees::RandomForest
+      options: -I 10 -K 0.5
       cross-validation-fold: 5 #default is 10
-      options: -I 10 -K 0.5

 ### Examples